Aerial view of Arnis in 1940

 APPLICATION & RESIDENCY SPECIFICATIONS

 Arnis Residency offers food, accommodation in an individual room and space for working (shared desk and/or the space of a sailing boat/small studio space/open-air garden).
-As a consequence of COVID-19 there will be no additional grants available this year.
-Please do not hesitate to ask any questions.

 During the residency there will be personal counsel and exchange, access to tools as well as liaison with local sources such as metal workshops, boat builders and sailmakers.
 Residents will be taken on short sailing trips and other visits of interest around the area.